codesandbox/sandpack/website/docs/docs/advanced-usage/components.md

 </SandpackProvider>
 ```

-This will give you a component that looks approximately the same as the `SandpackRunner` preset.

 There's nothing stopping you from rendering multiple previews in the same `Provider`.
 They will all be connected to the same state source, but they can for example point to different pages of the same application.

 ```jsx